The Best Travel Insurance Coverages for 2025

 Emergency Assistance & Transportation

-Similarly, the prudent travel decision for 2024 and beyond includes choosing a plan with a significant amount of coverage for Emergency Assistance and Transportation coverage.
+Similarly, the prudent travel decision for 2025 and beyond includes choosing a plan with coverage for Emergency Assistance and Transportation.

-All Generali travel protection plans have a minimum of $250,000 for Emergency Assistance and Transportation coverage.
-The Preferred plan doubles that amount to $500,000, and the Premium Plan has up to $1 million for Emergency Assistance and Transportation coverage.
+All Generali travel protection plans offer a minimum of $250,000 per person for Emergency Assistance and Transportation coverage.
+The Preferred Plan doubles that amount to $500,000 per person, and the Premium Plan has up to $1 million per person for Emergency Assistance and Transportation coverage.

 A recent New York Times story discussed the expense of medical evacuation in the midst of a pandemic and noted a $200,000 bill for a relatively simple air evacuation.

 Medical evacuation is getting more complex and expensive – and it’s not something to take lightly.
-Travel insurance is your best added protection against the expense and inherent difficulties of an emergency evacuation.
+Travel protection can help protect against the expense and inherent difficulties of an emergency evacuation.

 Baggage and Baggage Delay